Students

 Steps for Success

 • Job Connections Platform.
-12twenty CSM is Syracuse Law’s online platform connecting you and employers.
+Orange CORE CSM is Syracuse Law’s online platform connecting you and employers.

 • Career Development.
 Login to access On Campus Interview (OCI) and Resume Collect programs for summer and post-graduation recruitment, externships, and fellowships, new and constantly updated job postings, announcements, career development programming, useful guides, and much more.

-• 12Twenty Student Toolkit.
-This toolkit will help navigate you through 12Twenty, and provide step by step instructions on important features.
+• Orange CORE Student Toolkit.
+This toolkit will help navigate you through Orange CORE, and provide step by step instructions on important features.
 With this new system, you will experience an increase in ease of use, functionality, communication, and ultimately, satisfaction.

 • New Students.
-We will create a 12twenty account for you.
+We will create a Orange Core account for you.
 We will send you important login details during your first semester at the law school – do not create your own account.

-• Great Resume and Cover Letter.
-Producing a good resume and a well written cover letter is a basic requirement for a successful job search.
-These documents play a critical role in helping employers understand who you are, what motivates you, and what you have to offer as a potential employee.
+A strong resume and well-written cover letter are essential to any successful job search.
+These documents help employers understand who you are, what motivates you, and what you bring to the table as a candidate.

 GoinGlobal is a first-of-its-kind resource designed to provide in-depth, country-specific career information ranging from job resources to work permit regulations.
 GoinGlobal features worldwide job and internship resources for more than 120 locations, including location-specific career guides, key corporate profiles, and 16 million-plus job and internship postings.
 To access GoinGlobal, you will need to sign into your Syracuse University Handshake Account.